 Here are the prevention steps to improve survival outcomes:

-1. Pre-participation Screening
+1. Pre-Participation Screening

 Athletes should undergo a medical evaluation before engaging in sports.
-This includes family history, physical examination, and tests such as an ECG (electrocardiogram) to detect hidden heart conditions like hypertrophic cardiomyopathy.
+This includes family history, physical examination, and tests such as an ECG (Electrocardiogram) to detect hidden heart conditions like hypertrophic cardiomyopathy.
 The purpose of these screenings is to identify hidden heart issues early, reducing the risk of sudden cardiac arrest during physical activity.

 2. Ongoing Medical Check-Ups

 Regular healthcare is essential for every athlete.
 They need to undergo medical check-ups, not just before starting a sport but also periodically during training and after competitions.
 Routine check-ups allow doctors to monitor changes in blood pressure, heart rate, and overall cardiovascular health.
-This ongoing surveillance helps identify risks before they become life-threatening.
+This ongoing surveillance helps identify cardiovascular risks before they become life-threatening.

 3. Emergency Preparedness